locationtech/geomesa/docs/user/datastores/analytic_queries.rst

 ^^^^^^^^^^^^^^^^

 This hint will restrict the number of features included in each Arrow record batch.
-An Arrow file contains a series of record batches -limiting the max size of each batch can allow memory-constrained systems to operate more easily.
+An Arrow file contains a series of record batches - limiting the max size of each batch can allow memory-constrained systems to operate more easily.

 ARROW_FORMAT_VERSION